 Indoor cleanup would be removing insulation from accessible areas within structures and replacing it with new insulation.
 The asbestos materials must then be taken to a secure landfill.

 Air asbestos concentrations have lowered by about 100,000 times since the Superfund cleanup started.
-The site was declared a public health emergency in 2009 due to the increasingly large amount of asbestos-related health problems occurring in Libby, Montana.
+The site was declared a public health emergency in 2009 due to the increasingly large amount of asbestos-related health problems occurring in Libby, a city in Montana.
 This was a historical moment because a public health emergency was never before related to a Superfund site.

 W.R.
 Grace Company was the cause of Libby becoming an asbestos superfund site.
 The company operated a vermiculite mine for decades before finally closing for good.